-GKrellM is a single process stack of system monitors which supports applying themes to match its appearance to your window manager, Gtk, or any other theme.
-Some time ago, Bill Nalens ported GKrellM to Windows but abandoned the port in the year 2002.
+GKrellM is a single process stack of system monitors which supports applying themes to match its appearance to your desktop.
+Originally written for Unix systems, GKrellM was initially ported to Windows by Bill Nalens but the port did not see further updates after the year 2002.
 Because I found myself using GKrellM for remote-monitoring and always have been a huge fan of this helpful tool I decided to get it running on Windows again.

 Features & Differences

 The most significant differences between the Windows version and the Unix version of GKrellM are:

 No local mail support (Windows has no concept of local mail)